photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 PhotoPrism will report specific issues like bad folder permissions, or when it can't connect to the database.

 The server port and other basic settings may be changed in `docker-compose.yml` at any time.
-Remember to properly restart the container whenever it has been changed:
+Remember to restart the container whenever it has been changed:

 ```
 docker-compose stop photoprism